-Activities and any new structures in the Light Station and Preserve shall be designed so as to minimize impact on natural, scenic, and historic resources.
+Activities and any new structures in PCLSSHP shall be designed so as to minimize impact on natural, scenic, and historic resources.

-- 1. Locate visitor service and new educational facilities in the eastern portion of the property adjacent to Point Cabrillo Drive.
-Use topography and vegetation to make these facilities effectively "invisible" as viewed from the Light Station and the principal public trails. - 2.
-Use of pesticides and herbicides shall be avoided in the Preserve except under rare circumstances where a critical need demands extraordinary measures.
+- 1. Use of pesticides and herbicides shall be avoided in the Natural Area except under rare circumstances in which a critical need demands extraordinary measures.
 Alternative means of control shall first be thoroughly researched and tested.
-Chemical components and application methods shall be selected for the least possible impact on neighboring species. - 3.
-Conflicts with surrounding residential areas shall be minimized through use of landscape screening, wooden fencing, signing, and trail alignments, but new obstructions to existing private views into Point Cabrillo shall be avoided. - 4.
+Chemical components and application methods shall be selected for the least possible impact on neighboring species. - 2.
+Conflicts with surrounding residential areas shall be minimized through use of landscape screening, wooden fencing, signing, and trail alignments, but new obstructions to existing private views into PCLSSHP shall be avoided. - 3.
 All automobile use areas shall be designed to reduce erosion potential and to contribute to groundwater recharge.
-Permeable surfacing materials shall be used wherever feasible. - 5.
-To minimize impacts on the bluffs and inter-tidal zones and to protect the Marine Reserve, recreational diving shall not be permitted from the shoreline of the Light Station and Preserve. - 6.
-Baseline flora, fauna, and avifauna studies shall be conducted to determine an appropriate visitor "carrying capacity" for Point Cabrillo.
-Monitoring programs shall be ongoing and results shall be assessed at least every 3 years to determine the actual impacts of public use on key species.
-Public access opportunities shall be developed incrementally based on the results of this monitoring program. - 7.
-Management decisions and all scheduling shall take into account the safety of resident, migratory, nesting, and sensitive species. - 8.
-Location and design of wastewater disposal systems for the Light Station and Preserve shall assure that wastewater disposal does not degrade water quality within the ocean or any onsite or adjacent groundwater basins. - 9.
-To protect native species, feral cats and dogs shall be controlled by live trapping and relocated to appropriate facilities. - 10.
-A fire protection system for the Light Station and Preserve shall be developed and maintained. - 11.
-The archaeological resources of Point Cabrillo shall be protected and the historic activities of Native Americans and Pine Grove settlers shall be examined and documented.
+Permeable surfacing materials shall be used wherever feasible. - 4.
+To minimize impacts on the bluffs and inter-tidal zones and to protect the Marine Protected Area, recreational diving shall only be permitted from the beach in Frolic Cove. - 5.
+Management decisions and all scheduling of activities shall take into account the safety of resident, migratory, nesting, and sensitive species. - 6.
+To protect native species, feral cats and dogs shall be controlled by live trapping and relocated to appropriate facilities. - 7.
+A fire protection system for PCLSSHP shall be maintained. - 8.
+The archaeological resources of PCLSSHP shall be protected and the historic activities of Native Americans and Pine Grove settlers shall be examined and documented.